epfl-ada/ada-2024-project-adapocalypse/README.md

 * How do the different combinations of actor-character correlate with specific movie genres or roles ?
 * Based on one’s individual information and movies preferences, which actor of the database could he/she impersonate ?

-The methods used will combine :
-* epuration of the database (detecting any missing or atypical data and treating it accordingly)
-* qualitative and quantitative univariable analysis
-* qualitative and quantitative multi-variable analysis
-* statistical formulas
-* sentiment analysis

 Timeline :
 * until milestone 2 : individual exploration of the database